 - Withdrawal Rules: The maturity period for PPF is 15 years, with partial withdrawals allowed from the 7th year onwards.

-- Tax Benefits: Contributions in PPF accounts are eligible for tax deductions under Section 80C, and the interest earned as well as the maturity amount is tax-free.
+- Tax Benefits: Contributions in PPF accounts are eligible for tax deductions under Section 80C, and the interest earned as well as the maturity amount are tax-free.

 - Government Backing: PPF is a government-backed scheme that ensures high security and guaranteed returns.